Instructions for Authors

 Figures: All diagrams and photographs are termed "Figures" and should be numbered consecutively.
 Figures should be given short descriptive captions.

-Publication Ethics and Plagiarism Policy: Publication Ethics Statement; for all parties involved in the process of publishing (authors, Editorial Board, and reviewers), it is necessary to agree upon standards of expected ethical behavior.
-To guarantee high ethical standards, European Journal of Educational Research (EJMSE) has developed international standards for all parties.
+For all parties involved in the process of publishing (authors, Editorial Board, and reviewers), it is necessary to agree upon standards of expected ethical behavior.
+EJMSE has developed international standards for all parties to guarantee high ethical standards.
 EJMSE expects all the parties to commit to these standards.

 International Standards for Authors: EJMSE does not require all authors of a research paper to sign a letter of submission, nor does it impose an order on the list of authors.
 All authors who submit to EJMSE are expected to observe the international standards for authors voluntarily.
 EJMSE adheres to International Standards for Authors developed by the Committee on Publication Ethics and encourages all authors to refer to these standards.

-• Authors must notify EU-JER of any conflicts of interest.
+- Authors must notify EJMSE of any conflicts of interest.

 ● The Editorial Board must keep information pertaining to all submitted manuscripts confidential.